kata-containers/kata-containers/architecture.md

 reaper. `kata-runtime` creates a `kata-shim` daemon for each container and for each OCI command received to run within an already running container (example, `docker exec`).

+Since Kata Containers version 1.5, the new introduced `shimv2` has integrated the functionalities of the reaper, the `kata-runtime`, the `kata-shim`, and the `kata-proxy`.
+As a result, there will not be any of the additional processes previously listed.

 The container workload, that is, the actual OCI bundle rootfs, is exported from the host to the virtual machine.
 In the case where a block-based graph driver is